• Knowing the World and Knowing Thyself

 —《Foundational Research on the Phenomenon of Thought》, Qingliang Yue

-How Buddhism Knows the Self
+How Buddhism Knows Thyself

 The study of the ontology of thought